Catherine Bevier

 Current Research

 My current research focuses on the behavioral and physiological ecology of vertebrate animals and amphibian conservation.
 My students and I are studying the complex interactions among amphibian skin secretions and their antimicrobial properties, epibiotic bacteria, and how these regulate and potentially inhibit growth of microbial pathogens such as chytrid fungus.
-We also are studying behavior and energetics of amphibians using techniques such as analysis of vocalizations and muscle biochemistry.
+We also are studying behavior in amphibians using analysis of vocalizations passive acoustic monitoring.
 I have also been involved in research investigating resiliance to development in the Belgrade Lakes Watershed.

 Publications